-Woohoo it is July in the DMV (DC, Maryland and Virginia) the temperatures are scorching and nothing is worse that realizing your lashes and shadows are in a puddle on the ground 10 ft away from you.
+Woohoo, it is July in the DMV (DC, Maryland, and Virginia) the temperatures are scorching and nothing is worse than realizing your lashes and shadows are in a puddle on the ground 10 ft away from you.
 But don’t close yourself indoors just yet.
-Here at Lash and Shadow we have a few summertime makeup tricks for you to keep your look fresh all summer long.
+Here at Lash and Shadow, we have a few summertime makeup tricks for you to keep your look fresh all summer long.

 Protection is a Plus

-For the best protection, sunscreen should be worn directly on skin; underneath any foundation or eye shadow.
-According to the American Academy of Dermatology the process goes like this:
+For the best protection, sunscreen should be worn directly on the skin; underneath any foundation or eyeshadow.
+According to the American Academy of Dermatology, the process goes like this:

 1. Moisturizer – use a generous amount of moisturizer and allow to dry BEFORE applying sunscreen (about 15-20 min)

 2. Sunscreen – Don’t be shy, grab it up and slather it on.
-Allow to dry (20 min) before applying make up.
+Allow drying (20 min) before applying makeup.

 Check this out — for more information on how to choose a sunscreen.
 This is a PDF and will open in a separate window.

-More information–from the American Academy of Dermatology to help you decipher some of the most common language in regards to sunscreen.
+More information–from the American Academy of Dermatology to help you decipher some of the most common languages in regards to sunscreen.

-1. Wear large floppy hat ( or carry an umbrella)– especially on days where the heat and humidity are wrestling for attention.
-It may seem weird to have an umbrella on a sunny day, but trust me you will be a good 10-15 degrees cooler than those without
+1. Wear a large floppy hat ( or carry an umbrella)– especially on days where the heat and humidity are wrestling for attention.
+It may seem weird to have an umbrella on a sunny day but trust me you will be a good 10-15 degrees cooler than those without

 2 Sunglasses — protect your precious eyes.

 3. Noxema — This works wonders with sunburns.
 The original formula is cooling to the skin and will help draw out the burn and keep you comfortable.
-I learned my lesson as a teenage babysitter of a red head girl.
+I learned this lesson as a teenage babysitter of a redhead girl.

 4. Cool baths — for the same reason we suggest the Noxema.